Pacific Islands

 Many island groupings are included in the Pacific Islands family.
 The most well-known and largest of these are listed here.

-Fiji : With more than 300 islands, Fiji is a popular tourist destination and tourism is a large part of the economy.
+Fiji: With more than 300 islands, Fiji is a popular tourist destination, making tourism a large part of the economy.
 Fiji gained independence from the British in 1970.

-Solomon Islands : A string of islands, mostly mountainous and covered in forest.
-Political tensions have made it difficult for the economy to grow.
+Solomon Islands: A string of islands, mostly mountainous and covered in forest.
+The Solomon Islands gained independence from the United Kingdom in 1978.

-Kiribati : Scattered across a large area of the South Pacific, Kiribati is made up of many atolls (islands made of coral) and is in danger of rising sea levels due to climate change.
+Kiribati: Scattered across a large area of the South Pacific, Kiribati is made up of many atolls (islands made of coral) and is in danger from rising sea levels due to climate change.

-Tonga : One of the only South Pacific nations that still has a monarch (king or queen), along with a Prime Minister and Parliament.
+Tonga: One of the only South Pacific nations that still has a monarch (king or queen), along with a Prime Minister and Parliament.
+Nuku'alofa is the capital of Tonga.

-Cook Islands (Rarotonga): Another popular place for tourists to visit for the beautiful beaches and mountains.
+Cook Islands: Another popular place for tourists to visit for the beautiful beaches and mountains.
+It has 15 islands, the main one is Rarotonga.
 Cook Islanders have New Zealand Citizenship and many live in New Zealand.

 Facts and pictures